hannesdatta/course-odcm/content/docs/course/exam/examplequestions.md

 # Example questions

-Questions will be asked along five topic areas (e.g., "web scraping 101"), and six question types (e.g., "application") (for details, see [here](../exam#content)).
+Questions will be asked along the course's learning goals (e.g., "learn how to scrape") and six cognitive skill levels (e.g., "application") (for details, see [here](../exam#content)).
 Below, you can find a few example questions.
 Example questions will be discussed with students in the final live stream of this course.

 ## 1. Python Bootcamp